trifle-io/trifle-io/docs/blog/2022-08-running_performance_test_for_stats/index.md

 ### 100x for a single value

-Lets go and `./run 100 '{"a":1}'` to see whats gonna happen.
+Lets go and `ruby run.rb 100 '{"a":1}'` to see whats gonna happen.
 Once I run it multiple times, all runs show quite similar output.

 ```sh
 Testing 100x {"a"=>1} increments